dfinity/portal/docs/references/ic-interface-spec.md

     -   If the call is to the `provisional_create_canister_with_cycles` method, then any principal can be used as the effective canister id for this call.

+    -   If the call is to the `install_chunked_code` method and the `arg` is a Candid-encoded record with a `target_canister` field of type `principal`, then the effective canister id must be that principal.

     -   Otherwise, if the `arg` is a Candid-encoded record with a `canister_id` field of type `principal`, then the effective canister id must be that principal.

     -   Otherwise, the call is rejected by the system independently of the effective canister id.